 Describe how the Board will coordinate with the local community colleges.
 Please describe in depth the referral process of participants between the Community Colleges and Job Centers.
-Please include the MOU (cooperative agreement) between the Board and Community Colleges if your LWDA has any as <a href="https://doi.org/10.1007/jtm2.10 between the job center staff and the community college staff.
+Please include the MOU (cooperative agreement) between the Board and Community Colleges if your LWDA has any as Attachment 31 to the Plan.

+The Board strives to strengthen the connections between its partnerships with the local community colleges by maintaining open communication between the job center staff the community college staff.
 Faculty from the community colleges are involved in the monthly One-Stop partner meetings.
 Referrals are open lines of interaction on behalf of job seekers and students.